perfective/ts.common/packages/error/README.md

     — outputs the stack of all errors with their stack trace.
     * `fault(error: Error): Error`
     — returns the first error in the chain.
+* `ExceptionMessage`:
+    * `exceptionMessage(template: string, tokens?: ExceptionTokens): ExceptionMessage`
+    — creates an `ExceptionMessage` with an empty tokens object if the argument not provided.
+    * `exceptionMessageOutput(message: ExceptionMessage): string`
+    — creates a string to output an `ExceptionMessage`.
 * Throwing errors:
     * `throws<E extends Error>(error: E): never`
     — throws a provided error.